Sweet Peaches and Tangy Ruby Red Cranberries combine in this delectable easy Autumn Dessert with its crispy golden crumbly pecan buttery topping!

 Questions and Answers about Fruit Cobblers

-• Can I use Fresh Peaches or Pie filling in place of the canned peaches?
+- Can I use Fresh Peaches or pie filling in place of the canned peaches?
 Yes!
-As I mention above, you can use fresh peaches, approx. 4 cups diced fresh peaches tossed in about 2 Tablespoons of flour and 2 Tablespoons of sugar.
+As I mentioned above, you can use fresh peaches, approx. 4 cups diced fresh peaches tossed in about 2 tablespoons of flour and 2 tablespoons of sugar.
 If using pie filling, just use as is, but you may want to use a slightly larger baking pan.

-• Do I need to refrigerate the cobbler?
-Like most baked goods you do not need to refrigerate it, but you do want to cover it loosely with saran wrap and store in a cool dry place.
+- Do I need to refrigerate the cobbler?
+Like most baked goods, you do not need to refrigerate them, but you do want to cover it loosely with saran wrap and store them in a cool dry place.
 About 3–4 days.
-You can however keep it a few days longer, 4–5 days, if you store it in the refrigerator.
+You can, however, keep it a few days longer, 4–5 days, if you store it in the refrigerator.

-• Can this cobbler be reheated?
+- Can this cobbler be reheated?
 Yes!
 Reheat in microwave oven for 45 seconds to 1 minute to serve warm.
-BE sure NOT to place metal baking dish in microwave!
+BE sure NOT to place a metal baking dish in microwave!

 Other Favorite Cobblers and Crisp Recipes